jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ## Mute Myself button

-Cuts your audio stream to the server so that you will be able to hear yourself and see your own input levels, but other musicians will not.
+Cuts your audio stream to the Server so that you will be able to hear yourself and see your own input levels, but other musicians will not.
 Be aware that other musicians will not know if you have muted yourself.

 ## Reverb effect